joostkremers/visual-fill-column/README.md

 `visual-fill-column-width`: column at which to wrap lines.
 If set to `nil` (the default), use the value of `fill-column` instead.

 `visual-fill-column-center-text`: if set to `t`, centre the text area in the window.
 By default, the text is displayed at the window’s (left) edge, mimicking the effect of `fill-column`.

+`visual-fill-column-offset`: offset the text area by a certain number of columns.
+The value can be positive (offset to the left) or negative (offset to the right).
+A negative value only makes sense if `visual-fill-column-center-text` is set.

 `visual-fill-column-fringes-outside-margins`: if set to `t`, put the fringes outside the margins.